Manjushavrk/fhir.cerner.com/content/millennium/r4/request-and-response/communication.md

 ## Retrieve by id

-List an individual Provenance by its id:
+List an individual Communication by its id:

-    GET /Provenance/:id
+    GET /Communication/:id

 ### Authorization Types